chelahmy/harubi/docs/beat.md

 The beat() function compares $_REQUEST['model'] with $model and $_REQUEST['action'] with $action.
 If they both matched then the $controller will be invoked and beat() will exit with the return value of the $controller.
 If the $controller returns an array then beat() will exit with a JSON converted content of the array.
 Otherwise, beat() will return whatever the $controller returns as-is.

-Before invoking the $controller, beat() will assign all matching arguments with the $_REQUEST to the $controller.
+Before invoking the $controller, beat() will assign all matching arguments in the $_REQUEST to the $controller.
 The $controller is free to have any number of parameters or none.

 ## Parameters